firebase/firebaseui-web/firebaseuihandler/README.md

 // Interface that represents the tenant-level configurations. interface TenantConfig {
-  // The full label for the tenant in the tenant selection buttion.
+  // The full label for the tenant in the tenant selection button.
 Only needed
   // if you are using the option first mode.
   // When not provided, the "Sign in to $displayName" label is used. fullLabel?: string;